 It is not necessary to get Google indexation if you have added pages to the sitemap but not adding any important pages to the sitemap definitely means there will be no page indexed by Google.

 After making the sitemap, submit it to the Google search console.
-You can review the sitemap status via Sitemaps report in Google search console.
+You can review the sitemap status via the Sitemaps report in the Google search console.

 When you will get the link from other third-party sites, the crawlers on these third-party sites will follow the link to your web page and act on indexing your web page faster.

-If you have the organic link-building experience, you will know how rewarding it can be to earn links from credible sources.
-If you don’t specialize in the game on link-building, you can create a powerful promotion strategy ahead of time.
+If you have organic link-building experience, you will know how rewarding it can be to earn links from credible sources.
+If you don’t specialize in the game of link-building, you can create a powerful promotion strategy ahead of time.
 You can go like this:

 Many of you will wonder what social media has to do with crawling and indexation since it doesn’t have a direct correlation with SEO methods.